Welcome! Renee Roaming is a blog for adventure seekers, travel lovers, and photography enthusiasts. It’s great to have

 Renee Roaming isn’t a typical travel blog… whilst I write about travel and adventure, I also share tips about photography, social media, being a woman in the outdoor community and couple travel.

 “I strongly believe life is meant to be experienced, not just dreamed about or put aside for another day”

-I work with brands to create digital and print content, partner on social media campaigns, commercial photography projects, blog collaborations, workshops, modeling, and more.
+You can partner with Renee and her team on social media campaigns, commercial photography projects, blog collaborations, workshops, modeling, and more.
 Send us an email to request our media kit.
 We would love to help your brand achieve greatness!

 It all began in Melbourne, Australia, in the year of 1989.
 I was born into a loving family who raised me with a free and adventurous spirit.
 I grew up horseback riding, playing in the mud and running around the farm.
 My parents enjoyed traveling and took my sister and I on some pretty rad trips.
 When I was 5 they pulled my sister and I out of school for a few months so that we could road trip up the East Coast of Australia… you can already tell how awesome my parents are right?!